TIPS FOR BUYING A USED EXAMPLE

 Ive been asked the question many times about values , and protential investment options .

-We have seen a hefty rise in values since 2004 , i recall the bidding war on e-bay for the 6000 mile moonstone and two big time " then" Rs500 players biding against each other for anything Rs500 that was desirable 2 really good blokes for the record , since that time values of parts and full vehicles have gone through the roof .
+We have seen a hefty rise in values since 2004 , i recall the bidding war on e-bay for the 6000 mile moonstone and two big time " then" Rs500 players biding against each other for anything Rs500 that was desirable 2 really good blokes for the record , since that time values of parts and full vehicles have gone through the roof just look at the record paid at Silverstone auctions in 2023 for £596000 .

 the problem i see is the long time for sale cars currently on the market " you know the ones" ,now there is little wrong with these cars and the owners/sellers are entitled to ask what they want for them , but the public have little faith in these cars as thay have been for sale for a long time , my advice would be to pull them off sale for a while it's these car that are keeping the market static in the public eye , cars are changing hands under the radar through the RSOC or this site .

-I do see the cars being investments , take my car bought for £10000 ish in the early 90's whats a Prototype worth today ? there were only 4 " no matter what people tell you" , if i put £10000 in the bank back then what would it be worth today ?.
+I do see the cars being investments , take my car bought for £10000 ish about 12 years back needing work and a new block whats it worth today ? if i put £10000 in the bank back then what would it be worth today ?.

 Rs500Cosworth.Com advise is dont panic people imo your investments are safe